 For more on: Finding Creative Inspiration.

-“An artist must have full use of their own spiritual, human material because that is the only stuff from which they can fashion a living soul for their part”
+“An artist must have full use of their own spiritual, human material because that is the only stuff from which they can fashion a living soul for their part.”

 Finally, we have the INNER CREATIVE STATE.
-There’s a lot of reading to be done on the inner creative state, and it’s something I myself am still trying my best to hone, but what it basically is, is creating a ‘creative environment’ inside of yourself.
-We talked about how our creative environment should be safe, playful and open and free right?
+There’s a lot of reading to be done on the inner creative state; in it’s most basic form, it’s all about nurturing a ‘creative environment’ inside of yourself.
+We talked about how our creative environment should be safe, playful and open and free, right?
 Well, that’s the environment we should be trying to create within ourselves!
-This allows us the opportunity as I’ve harped on about already to play and explore with an open mind, body and heart and deliver the best performance possible.
+This allows us the opportunity, to play and explore with an open mind, body and heart and deliver the best performance possible.